 On the other hand, leading indicators are harder to measure, but are easier to influence.
 For example, one factor in your profitability is the amount of revenue a truck can generate in a day.
 Assuming you are being paid based on production, this is impacted by:

 - the time that the driver starts working

 - time to drive to the project site

 - time to wait and dump at the project site

 - return time to the quarry

 - number of cycles the truck makes in a day

-Ideally, the process would have steps like what is defined in the above list.
+Ideally, the process would have steps like the above list.
 However, that seldomly matches reality.
 Let’s look at what else might happen here?